-Johanna Taylor’s research places art practice at the center of urban experience as a means to both analyze its capacity to do social justice work locally and to act as an innovative agent for global transformation.
+Johanna K. Taylor’s research places art practice at the center of urban experience as a means to both analyze its capacity to do social justice work locally and to act as an innovative agent for global transformation.
 The research is a critical analysis which builds toward a more just city that has applications for independent arts practitioners, arts organizations, innovation leaders, community development organizations, policymakers, city officials, and funders.

 Her book The Art Museum Redefined: Power, Opportunity, and Community Engagement (Palgrave Macmillan, Sociology of the Arts, 2020) analyzes the power and opportunity created in the implementation of community engaged practices within art museums.
 It examines the networks connecting art museums to community organizations, artists, and residents.
 It draws on global examples of museums extending beyond exhibitions within their walls to build dedicated partnerships that create art and impact communities while placing the Queens Museum as an ongoing case study.
 The book finds that cooperation is critical to build a community practice, requiring museums to disrupt organizational hierarchies to share power in decision making with artists and communities.
 In this way, artists and communities and museums build new pathways for shaping the design of their shared city.